PÅTÅR special edition: A single-origin Arabica coffee

 So, why is this coffee so special?
 First of all, it’s single origin, which means it’s not blended.
 All PÅTÅR beans are high quality and come from the White Nile region in Uganda.
 They are also UTZ certified, ensuring sustainable farming standards and good conditions for workers, and organic according to EU standards.
 But it doesn’t stop there.

 IKEA has teamed up with a social business project that buys the beans directly from about 13,000 farmers.
 As a result, we can now offer our customers 100% Arabica single-origin beans in the IKEA Swedish Food Market.
 A very special coffee, created in cooperation with smallholder farmers, allowing them to have a more stable income and better living conditions.

 Good coffee with an even greater aftertaste

-Just like all other members of the PÅTÅR series, the Ugandan special edition is UTZ certified and organic according to EU standards.
-In short that means higher yields, better incomes and better living conditions for farmers, as well as protection of the environment and natural resources such as water, soil and air.
+Just like all other members of the PÅTÅR family, the Ugandan special edition is UTZ certified, ensuring higher yields, better incomes and better conditions for farmers.
+It’s also organic according to EU standards, protecting the environment and natural resources such as water, soil and air.

 As a customer, you can check the origin of your coffee, and learn more about the plantations where the beans were grown, via the online tracer, utz.org/IKEA